-- 1. Defendants did not record actual hours and failed to pay for all time spent driving/and or travelling from site to site. - 2.
+- 1. Defendants failure to pay for all time spent driving/and or travelling from site to site. - 2.
 Defendants' failure to calculate the correct overtime rate under Code § 515. - 3.
 Plaintiffs and the Aggrieved Employees are routinely paid until an arbitrary time in the day and not until they have ceased working.